MoreRSS

 Joke

 That's all for now, folks!
 Have a great week.
-Be safe, make good choices, and don't get too bogged down by the news!
+Be safe, make good choices, and think about new perspectives!

 cassidoo